Alan S. Kaufman: Overview of Kaufman's tests

 The Kaufman Brief Intelligence Test (KBIT) is a brief, individually administered measure of verbal (vocabulary subtest) and non verbal (Matrices subtest) intelligence.
 It can be used with those aged 4–90 years old and takes between 15–30 minutes to administer.
 It can be useful in a variety of settings including clinical, educational, vocational, and research settings.
 The original KBIT was published in 1990, while the second edition (KBIT-2) followed in 2004.

 The KBIT-2 generates three scores: Verbal, Non Verbal and an overall IQ composite.
 Theoretically the verbal subtests measure crystallised ability and the non verbal subtests measure fluid reasoning.

 The Verbal portion of the KBIT-2 is made up of two subtests, Verbal Knowledge and Riddles.
-These measure verbal, school related skills by measuring an individuals word knowledge, verbal concept formation, reasoning ability and range of general information.
+These measure verbal, school related skills by measuring an individual's word knowledge, verbal concept formation, reasoning ability and range of general information.
 The Non Verbal portion is made up of the Matrices subtest and measures the ability to solve new problems by assessing ability to perceive relationships and complete visual analogies.